BLOG

 However, before we delve deeper into the significance of SBOM for software supply chain security, let's first understand the fundamental concept of SBOM.

-A software supply chain includes everything that plays a role in software development during the software development life cycle (SDLC).
-And software supply chain security is the act of securing or safeguarding all those components, practices, and activities involved in the SDLC, such as:
+A software supply chain encompasses all components involved in software development throughout the software development life cycle (SDLC).
+Software supply chain security is the act of securing or safeguarding all those components, practices, and activities involved in the SDLC, such as:

 Organizations developing software solutions are responsible for ensuring software supply chain security and presenting proof of the same to their consumers.